andb0t/test_angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `json-server --watch db.json -d 1000` to run a development server in the directory, with the `json-server` directory in it.
+Run `json-server --watch db.json -d 1000` to run a development server in the directory, with the database content in it, being `db.json` and possibly public resources.

 ## Code scaffolding